Some Might Say: Track information

 In an interview promoting the compilation album Stop the Clocks, Noel stated "Some Might Say" is the "archetypical Oasis song" and "defines what Oasis is".
 He added "Some Might Say"'s B-side, "Acquiesce", was also the song that defined Oasis.
-In the 2003 documentary Live Forever: The Rise and Fall of Brit Pop, journalist Jon Savage recalls watching Oasis perform "Some Might Say" for the first time on Top of the Pops with tears in his eyes as he believed it marked a turning point in British culture, coinciding with the May local elections where the then-Conservative Government of John Major were trounced in the local elections.
+In the 2003 documentary Live Forever: The Rise and Fall of Brit Pop, journalist Jon Savage recalls watching Oasis perform "Some Might Say" for the first time on Top of the Pops with tears in his eyes as he believed it marked a turning point in British culture, coinciding with the May local elections where the then-Conservative Government of John Major were trounced.

 "Some Might Say" was the 31st-biggest-selling single of 1995 in the UK.
-It has sold over 458,000 copies the UK as of April 2015.
+It has sold over 1.3 million copies the UK as of April 2026.
 There is a banner at Etihad Stadium that reads "Some might say we will find a brighter day" in reference to a line of the song.